caelcs/builder4test/README.md

 There are several ways to use it but the most flexible for me is creating a Class Builder that contains all the logic to create the objects.
 The same example you can find in the lib tests.

+you can inspect this [demo project](https://github.com/caelwinner/build4test-demo) to see how to use this library.

 ```java
 public class PojoBuilder {